OpenOffice.org

-OpenOffice included applications for word processing (Writer), spreadsheets (Calc), presentations (Impress), vector graphics (Draw), database management (Base), and formula editing (Math).
-Its default file format was the OpenDocument Format (ODF), which it originated.
-It could also read a wide variety of other file formats, with particular attention to those from Microsoft Office.
+OpenOffice includes applications for word processing (Writer), spreadsheets (Calc), presentations (Impress), vector graphics (Draw), database management (Base), and formula editing (Math).
+Its default file format is the OpenDocument Format (ODF), which it originated.
+It can also read a wide variety of other file formats, with particular attention to those from Microsoft Office.
 OpenOffice.org was primarily developed for Linux, Microsoft Windows and Solaris, and later for Mac OS X, with ports to other operating systems.
-It was distributed under the GNU Lesser General Public License version 3 (LGPL); early versions were also available under the Sun Industry Standards Source License (SISSL).
+It is distributed under the GNU Lesser General Public License version 3 (LGPL); early versions are also available under the Sun Industry Standards Source License (SISSL).